 16 Southern Nevada Cities

 Below we have links to 16 Southern Nevada Cities that we’ve written Information Pages about.
-We’ve included Home Searches on the pages.
+We’ve included multiple Home Searches on each page.

 The Map of Southern Nevada

 In the above map of Southern Nevada cities.
 Know that it is only 60 minutes from Las Vegas to Mesquite.
 Mesquite is at the Utah/Arizona and Nevada borders.
 Additionally, it’s only 90 minutes from Las Vegas to the tip of Nevada in Laughlin.

 The below Google Image map of Southern Nevada shows an aerial that keeps locations in perspective.
 There are quite a few small towns in Nevada near Las Vegas that will grow as people continue to relocate to Southern Nevada.

 We sell homes in all of Southern Nevada so if you’d like to look at a property, let us know.